-The policy applies in the whole City of Karratha (Council) with the exception of the Point Samson Township and forms part of the City of Karratha Town Planning Scheme No.8 (the Scheme).
-For development in the Point Samson Township refer to Local Planning Policy DP14 Point Samson Development Requirements.
+The policy applies in the whole of the City of Karratha (City) with the exception of the Point Samson township and forms part of the City's Town Planning Scheme No. 8 (TPS).
+For development in the Point Samson township refer to local planning policy DP14 Point Samson Development Requirements.